bcopy/e3e-elasticsearch/README.md

 This repository features an ElasticSearch prototype for E3E based on Docker and Kibana.

+ElasticSearch can be used to collect data and query it through simple HTTP / REST calls.
+Data is automatically indexed, and can be templated (i.e. mapped to data types and data constraints) to make searching more efficient (e.g. declaring a given field is a number allows to perform simple mathematical aggregations such as MAX, MIN or SUM).

 # Setup Procedure

 ## Setting up Docker